-The coordinator for LIFE is Deputy Sergeant Kevin Manning.
+The Coordinator for LIFE is Patrol Deputy Ken Weiner.

 The Green Lake County Sheriff's Office operates recreation patrols within Green Lake County.
 These patrols place law enforcement staff upon snowmobiles and watercraft during their respective seasons.
 Deputies work with the Wisconsin Department of Natural Resources in patrolling the hundreds of miles of snowmobile trails and thousands of acres of waterways within the County.
 The Sheriff's Office issues approximately 60 citations per year for recreational offenses.
 The Sheriff's Office also participates in safety related trainings involving recreational vehicles.